ericoporto/ags-manual-wiki/Button.md

     int Button.PushedGraphic;

-Gets/sets the button's pushed sprite (ie. the graphic used when the button is pushed in by the user).
+Gets/sets the button's pushed sprite (i.e. the graphic used when the button is pushed in by the user).
 This can be -1, which indicates that the button does not have a pushed image.